 He currently lives and photographs in the Coast range of western Oregon, where highly efficient industrialized working forests supplanted the massive old growth forests many decades ago.

-His photographs have been published in numerous magazines including Orion, Nature, Audubon, Outside, The L.A.
+His photographs have been published in numerous magazines including Orion, Nature, Audubon, Terrain, Commonweal, Outside, The L.A.
 Times Sunday Magazine and others.
-He has exhibited in galleries and museums throughout the United States.
-Public collections include The Portland Art Museum, Santa Barbara Art Museum, The Harry Ransom Center, Wildling Museum and others.
-His book Urban Forest, Images of Trees in the Human Landscape was chosen by The Christian Science Monitor as one of their seven favorite books of 2003.
+Public collections include The Portland Art Museum, Jordan Schnitzer Museum of Art, Santa Barbara Art Museum, The Harry Ransom Center, Wildling Museum and others.
+His first monograph Urban Forest, was chosen by The Christian Science Monitor as one of their seven favorite books of 2003.
+Sap In Their Veins was published with OSU Press in the fall of 2023.
 The David Paul Bayles Photographic Archive was created in 2016 at The Bancroft Library at UC Berkeley to archive his entire life’s work.

 Photo by Greg Bal